Corserine to Meikle Millyea Hike

 The Green House in the Forest Estate image

-After about 3 miles from the start of the estate road, you reach the hiking car park with seating areas, as seen below.
+After 3 miles from the start of the estate road, you reach the hiking car park with seating areas, as seen below.
 There is a map here that shows the roads throughout the forest to the hills.
 Many of the roads are named after people.

 There is a sign here that states: if any cars are left in the car park after 8 o'clock, the estate management will report the owners as being lost in the hills or forest, and may need rescuing.
 Even though the trails are marked, it is best to carry an OS map as there are many other forest roads here that you can take a wrong turn onto and get lost.